Connick v. Myers: Dissent

 "It is hornbook law," Brennan wrote, "that speech about 'the manner in which government is operated or should be operated' is an essential part of the communications necessary for self-governance the protection of which was a central purpose of the First Amendment."
-Unlike the majority, he believed that Myers' questionnaire raised issues worthy of constitutional protection.
+Unlike the majority, he believed that Myers's questionnaire raised issues worthy of constitutional protection.

 He found the majority's holding "flawed in three respects":